ComputeCanada/hss24/content/commons.md

 Federation of the Humanities and Social Sciences (for Research Dissemination), Chair of the MLA Committee on Scholarly Editions, and Chair of the international Alliance of Digital Humanities Organizations.

+**Dr. Randa El Khatib** is the MITACS Accelerate and INKE Partnership Postdoctoral Fellow in Open Social Scholarship in the Electronic Textual Cultures Lab at the University of Victoria.
+She is also the Co-Director of the Digital Humanities Summer Institute with Alyssa Arbuckle and Ray Siemens.
+Until recently, she was a Postdoctoral Fellow at the University of Toronto Scarborough and the Editor of Early Modern Digital Review, a journal that reviews digital projects that study the early modern world.
+In 2015, Randa co-founded the Digital Humanities Institute – Beirut – the first digital humanities training institute in the Middle East – with David Joseph Wrisley.